 Brief Chemistry Overview

-• Calcium help extract heavy oils and tactile components
+- Calcium helps extract heavy oils and tactile components

-Alkalinity and Carboate Hardness (KH) are synonomous in this context.
+Alkalinity and Carbonate Hardness (KH) are synonymous in this context.
 While Alkalinity measures all buffers (borates, phosphates, etc), city water’s alkalinity comes mostly from bicarbonates.
 KH acts as a buffer:

 Recipes

 You can find many recipes referenced in the figure above in the Coffee ad Astra Blog.
-But I don’t want to go through the hassel of buying distilled water.
+But I don’t want to go through the hassle of buying distilled water.
 Mineral packs present an additional cost.
-Furthermore, many sources that talk about coffee water focuses on calcium and magnesium.
+Furthermore, many sources that talk about coffee water focus on calcium and magnesium.
 Natural mineral waters ought to have other minerals in them that affect the taste of coffee.

 There’s a certain “edginess” and “emptiness” to remineralised distilled water when compared to suitable “natural” water.

-I think what they have found also speaks to why some mineral waters or heavily bypassed tap waters brew amazing coffee even though they might not, on paper, seem ideal (u/ego_brews)
+I think what [Colonna-Dashwood & Hendon] have found also speaks to why some mineral waters or heavily bypassed tap waters brew amazing coffee even though they might not, on paper, seem ideal (u/ego_brews)

 Target GH and KH Ratios